 She has conducted research and evaluated programs in domestic and international settings during her 10 years at the U.S. Centers for Disease Control and Prevention; 5 years at AMPATH, one of the largest and most successful HIV treatment programs in sub-Saharan Africa; and 18 months in Ghana as a Fogarty Research Fellow conducting maternal/child health and reproductive/sexual health research under the auspices of the University of Michigan.
 Since 2016, she has focused her work in the United States.
 She is a Society for Family Planning Emerging Leader and was awarded a research grant to fund her pilot project aimed at assessing the impact of digital storytelling on abortion stigma.

 Dr. Bell is Certified in Public Health and a Certified Clinical Research Professional.
-She is also a Governing Councilor for the Sexual and Reproductive Health Section of the American Public Health Association.
-Other professional affiliations include the Society of Family Planning, Delta Omega Honorary Society in Public Health, and Society for Epidemiologic Research.
+She is the Membership Chair for the Sexual and Reproductive Health Section of the American Public Health Association.
+Other professional affiliations include the Society of Family Planning, Delta Omega Honorary Society in Public Health, Society for Adolescent Health and Medicine, and Society for Epidemiologic Research.